Many community members are concerned about consistent access to food during this unique time.

 There is a great deal that you can do for your own household to feel secure for the near future and the long run.
 Community members have also put some systems in place to support each other during this period of uncertainty.

-Emergency Food Delivery Request through United Way with the Food Bank of the Southern Tier.
+Emergency Food Delivery Requests available through United Way, working with the Food Bank of the Southern Tier.

 Contact 2-1-1 at the Human Services Coalition.
 Operators there will help answer your questions and connect you to local food assistance agencies.
 This is the best way for someone without internet access to seek help, so please spread the word about this service to those who may benefit.